mcclowes/CG_Summative/README.md

 + Extra computer graphics features included [e.g. implement techniques that you have learnt from the lectures but that are not part of the prescribed requirements](5%)

 ### Deliverables:
-+ A list of the limitations of your implementation
-+ Description of the attached three different screen shots of your implementation
 + Justification for the extra computer graphics features included in your implementation
-+ A list of the public domain packages / source code that you have used in your coursework

 ### Screenshots
 ![Screen1](https://raw.githubusercontent.com/mcclowes/CG_Summative/master/Screenshot1.jpg)